 The statement you get from the Social Security Administration is just an estimate of your benefits if you continue to work.
 Your actual benefit could be much higher or lower, depending on if you continue to work or not.
 The benefit on your statement is the FRA benefit, calculated at 62, but you still continue to earn Cost of Living Adjustments (COLA) until FRA; and COLA credits if you wait until 70.
 As well, you’ll want to see if the historical earnings on your statement are accurate.
 If it’s missing some of your earnings, you could receive a benefit lower than what you’re entitled.

 People should generally think of Social Security as longevity insurance.

 When it comes to deciding when to take Social Security, the worry I most often hear is “what if I delay taking Social Security and I die early?”
 This is definitely a valid concern since most people don’t want to leave money on the table.
-A bigger concern is not having enough money in retirement if you live longer than expected.
+A bigger concern is not having enough money in retirement if you live longer than expected, also known as “longevity risk.”
 Since Social Security greatly rewards those waiting until FRA or later with COLA and delayed credits of 8% per year, most people are actually losing out on money if they take it early.
 Basically, delaying taking the benefit guards against getting poor in old age.

 Your decisions about Social Security affect your spouse.

 Many people decide when to take their benefits without realizing that their decision can affect their spouse for decades.
 Spouses with a higher income partner can earn a spousal benefit, but that benefit is based on when the higher earning spouse started taking their benefit, with the benefit being much lower if it’s taken before FRA.

 Also, widow benefits are determined based on the age the deceased takes Social Security and the age the widow takes Social Security.
 A widow of a higher income earning spouse is far more likely to not run out of money if the deceased waited to FRA or later to take social security benefits.